G1b0r/MCASS/DESCRIPTION.md

     - 7            *Pin*

 # Workflow
-This section is ment to make the workflow more understandable in a schematic form
+This section is ment to make the code's workflow more understandable in a schematic form

 ## Server startup